Tonio Teklić

-Tonio Teklić (/hr/; born 9 September 1999) is a Croatian professional footballer who plays as an attacking midfielder for Polish Ekstraklasa club Widzew Łódź.
+Tonio Teklić (/hr/; born 9 September 1999) is a Croatian professional footballer who plays as an attacking midfielder for TFF 1.
+Lig club Mardin 1969, on loan from Widzew Łódź.

 Club career

 Teklić was born in Split to a family originally from Livno and living in the suburb Solin.
 He began his youth career at the local NK Solin and quickly moved to the new-founded Adriatic Split where he spent 5 years at the youth levels winning various tournaments and individual awards.
 In the summer of 2015, Teklić, alongside many of his Adriatic teammates signed youth contracts with Hajduk Split.
-He established himself throughout the Hajduk B squad and got called-up for senior squad league match of Hajduk against Lokomotiva Zagreb, where he entered as a substitute in the 46th minute, replacing Savvas Gentsoglou.
+He established himself throughout the Hajduk B squad and got called up for senior squad league match of Hajduk against Lokomotiva Zagreb, where he entered as a substitute in the 46th minute, replacing Savvas Gentsoglou.

 Teklić became a permanent part of the first-team squad at the beginning of 2019.

 On 21 July 2023, he signed a three-year contract with Süper Lig club Trabzonspor.

 On 22 July 2025, Teklić joined Polish club Widzew Łódź on a free transfer, signing a four-year contract.
+On 3 January 2026, he returned to Croatia and joined Osijek on loan for the remainder of the season.

+On 5 August 2026, he moved on loan to Turkish second division club Mardin 1969.